We're rated excellent on

 25. Improves posture

-Massage therapy can help get the body back into proper alignment.
+Massage for posture can help get the body back into proper alignment.
 Improving one’s posture can be one of the most beneficial and relaxing aspects of massage therapy.
 Massage allows the body to relax and loosen the muscles made tense and sore via bad posture.
 In turn, this allows the body to position itself in its correct posture.
 Moreover, the joints have greater freedom, flexibility, range of motion, and pressure points are relieved.
+Find out how else to improve your posture as life takes a toll.

 26. Relaxation